ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 An in-place major upgrade will not proceed until all prechecks have passed.
 These safeguards exist to protect your deployment because the upgrade operates directly on the source instance.
 If the upgrade is blocked, review the following areas:

+- Member count: in-place major version upgrade supports deployments with at most 3 members.
+If your deployment has more than 3 members, the prechecks block the upgrade.
+Members cannot be removed through [horizontal scaling](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling), so open a support ticket with [IBM Cloud support](https://cloud.ibm.com/login?redirect=%2Funifiedsupport%2Fsupportcenter) to reduce the member count before you retry the upgrade.
 -  Cluster state: ensure that the Patroni cluster is healthy and that a clear leader/replica state is present.
 Upgrades cannot proceed if Patroni reports instability or failover conditions.
 - Disk space: verify that sufficient free space is available.
 The process uses `pg_upgrade` link mode, which requires adequate headroom.
 If disk usage exceeds the configured limit (default: 90%), free space before retrying.
 - Disk I/O load: check current I/O utilization and IOPS.
 Upgrades are paused when the system is under heavy load to prevent performance degradation or upgrade failure.